source-foundry/fontmake-mp/README.md

 ## Usage

-By default, `fmp.py` build both `.ttf` and `.otf` fonts during the compilation process.
-This can be modified as necessary to one or the other of these file types (see Manual modifications section below).
+By default, `fmp.py` compiles both `.ttf` and `.otf` fonts during the compilation process.
+This can be modified as needed to one or the other of these file types (see Manual modifications section below).

 The format for command line usage is the following: